patri9ck/patri9ck.github.io/a2ln/server.md

 ### Toggling Notifications
 To toggle whether notifications are shown or not, a `SIGUSR1` signal can be sent:
 ```
-killall -SIGUSR1 a2ln
+$ killall -SIGUSR1 a2ln
 ```

 ## Autostarting
 To automatically start the server at boot, the provided systemd user unit file can be used:
 ```
-$ systemctl --user enable --now a2ln
+# systemctl enable --now a2ln
 ```

 Other options are: